-1. It’s so much Fun
+1. It’s so much fun

-2. Great exercise
+2. It’s great exercise

 Skiing and snowboarding is fantastic exercise.
 When going on a trip like this you’ll likely be on the slopes for a good number of hours each day, and may even work out some muscles you rarely use.
 After a long day you will probably start to feel it and if you plan to go after Christmas then it’s a great way to burn off some of those holiday pounds and beat the winter blues.

-3. The stunning scenery
+3. For the stunning scenery

 Of course, the landscapes at ski resorts and in the mountains are incredibly beautiful and being surrounded by this winter wonderland will create memories that you will treasure for the rest of your life.

 If you’re into travel photography then you will find heaps of opportunities at ski resorts, from up the mountains to down in the lower valley.
-During one of my recent trips to Obertauern I managed to get lots of nice pictures whilst snowboarding on the mountains, but also took some time to take pictures away from the slopes in a more isolated area, where there were beautiful streams and traditional huts.

-4. Peaceful ambience on the slopes
+4. To enjoy the peaceful ambience on the slopes

-5. Clean and fresh air
+5. For clean and fresh air

-6. A perfect group holiday
+6. It’s a perfect group holiday

-7. Lots of destination options
+7. There are lots of destination options

 8. It’s an amazing winter getaway